shahpreetk/mlh-init-two-api/README.md

-# mlh-init-two-api
+# mlh-init-two-api 🦈

-MLH INIT Day 3 challenge
+## MLH INIT Day 3 challenge

-Weather API and MapBox API used to determine weather of a particular location given by user.
+**Two API Challenge -** Weather API and MapBox API used to determine weather of a particular location given by user. ☀🌤🌦